ani-gumruyan/DS223-HW3/README.md

 ## Parametric Models

-- Building ATF models with all the available distributions (Weibull, Exponential, LogNormal, LogLogistic) and comparing.
+- Building AFT models with all the available distributions (Weibull, Exponential, LogNormal, LogLogistic) and comparing.
 - Visualizing all model curves in one plot.
 - Picking the best model, identifying significant features and keeping the final model.